-Now that we introduced the concept of cadence, we will go on in our learning dividing cadences in 5 different kinds: Perfect, Imperfect, Plagal, Deceptive and Half Cadences.
-Each one of them has some peculiar characteristic and deserves to be analyzed apart.
+Now that we have introduced the concept of cadence, we will continue our learning by dividing cadences into 5 different types: perfect, imperfect, plagal, deceptive and half cadence.
+Each one of them has some peculiar characteristic and deserves to be analyzed separately.

-The most important here about this study is not memorize all the names involved in this topic, but to observe the sensations that are possible to achieve!
+The most important thing about this study is not to memorize all the names involved in this topic, but to observe the sensations that are possible to achieve!
 We will do our study on the key of C major.

-will be used to represent the idea of harmonic conclusion (finalization).
-So, let’s go:
+will be used to represent the idea of harmonic conclusion.
+So here we go:

-The perfect cadence is created by the sequence “V – I” (Dominant – Tonic), therefore it is the strongest one.
-When it is preceded by a subdominant (II or IV degree), it is also called by authentic cadence.
+It is the one formed by the “V – I” progression (Dominant – Tonic), therefore it is the strongest.
+When it comes preceded by a subdominant (II or IV degree), it is also called authentic cadence.
 Examples:

-The imperfect cadence is created by the sequence “V – I” (Dominant – Tonic), but here one or both chords appear inverted, what weakens the feeling of progression.
+It is also formed by the “V – I” progression (Dominant – Tonic), but here one or both chords appear inverted, which weakens the feeling of the progression.
 Examples:

-Cadence is also called imperfect when the dominant is the VII degree instead of V degree.
+A cadence is also called imperfect when the dominant is the VII degree instead of the V degree.
 Example:

-Plagal cadence is when a subdominant chord solves directly in the tonic, without passing through the dominant.
-It can be a sequence II – I or IV – I. Examples:
+Is when a subdominant chord resolves directly in the tonic, without passing through the dominant.
+It can be a II – I or IV – I progression.
+Examples:

-This kind of cadence can also appear with one or all the chords inverted.
-Example:
+This type of cadence can also appear with one or both inverted chords, for example:

-Deceptive cadence is when a deceptive resolution happens, in other words, the dominant is followed by any chord which not the tonic.
-This cadence has the “surprise effect” and not the conclusive.
+Is when a deceptive resolution, that is, the dominant is followed by any chord other than the tonic.
+This cadence has the so-called “surprise effect” and is not conclusive.
 Examples:

-A deceptive cadence can also be solved in a chord that doesn’t belong to the original harmonic field, what characterizes a changing of tonality (modulation).
+A deceptive cadence can also resolve in a chord that does not belong to the original key, which would characterize a change in tonality (modulation).
 Some authors call this progression a modulating deceptive cadence, or just “modulating cadence”.
 Example:

-It is when the song (or part of it) rests in some dominant chord, in other words, the dominant doesn’t solve in any chord, leaving the cadence “empty”.
+It is when the song (or part of a song) rests on a dominant chord, that is, the dominant does not resolve on anything, leaving the cadence “empty”.
 Examples:

-Very well, we finished our study about cadences.
-From now on you will hear a lot about them, but don’t worry about it, we will not be tied to associated nomenclatures to each cadence but to their effects, explaining each case in details; because music must be taught as music and not as a boring report about norms.
+Okay, so we finished our study on cadences.
+From now on you will hear a lot about them, but don’t worry, we will not stick to the nomenclatures associated with each cadence, but to the effects caused, explaining each case in detail.
+After all, music should be taught as music, not as a boring report of rules and definitions!

 Go to: Circle of fifths